 One day I stood in front of the mirror naked and was shocked at what I saw.

-A 58 year old woman whose face was starting to sag, wrinkles were showing up in places where there never used to be one, I was losing muscle tone in my arms, legs and abs, my teeth weren’t so pearly anymore (stupid cigarettes) and I generally was just unhappy with the woman staring back at me.
+A 60-year-old woman whose face was starting to sag, wrinkles were showing up in places where there never used to be one, I was losing muscle tone in my arms, legs, and abs, and my teeth weren’t so pearly anymore (stupid cigarettes) and I generally was just unhappy with the woman staring back at me.

 So why do we need vitamins and minerals?

-Now while some of us actually do get all they need from the food they eat, some of us don’t.
+Now, while some of us actually do get all we need from eating a balanced diet, some of us don’t.
 Listen up!
 As we get older, our body has a hard time holding on to and distributing the nutrients it needs.
 Not only that, we need different ones and more of them.